-With its Ultra Low latency technology for real time live video transmission from the vehicle of the drivers view, complete with a return control signal back for driverless control that includes steering, braking, accelerating and signals, the device can utilize multiple 4G and 5G for almost zero delay driving from a remote location.
+With its Ultra Low latency technology for real time live video transmission from the vehicle of the drivers view, complete with a return control signal back for driverless control that includes steering, braking, accelerating and signals, the device can utilise multiple 4G and 5G for almost zero delay driving from a remote location.
 Remote driving can have many applications, for defence and military applications to keep personnel out-of-harm’s-way, or as backup for autonomous driving should a failure occur and normal in-car driving cannot be achieved.

-The Zao-SH with its new Ultra Low Latency technology brings a reform of working opportunities for remote bulldozer control, remote crane driving, remote agricultural vehicles and other remote heavy machinery operation.
+The new Ultra Low Latency technology brings a reform of working opportunities for remote bulldozer control, remote crane driving, remote agricultural vehicles and other remote heavy machinery operation.
 Enabling remote control of heavy machinery from anywhere in the world, it can bring a big improvement of working environments thus increasing the safety of the workers and decreasing the long-term costs of worker shortage or expecting them to work in highly hazardous areas.

 Precise control of huge vehicles such as cranes is now possible from anywhere in the world.
 Just like remote driving, this requires the Zao-SH which is capable of video latency as low as 35ms across 4G and 5G networks.
 For instance, in February 2020, a power shovel operative in Tokyo was able to remotely control the machine from 280km away.